OpenWIS/openwis-documentation/_minutes/steering/2020-05-26and28-OpenWIS-Steering-Committee-2020-May.md

 - RGr - we should formally vote, so anyone against?
 - All - no
 - Vote - All SC members endorsed.

-RES OWIS The Steering Committee agreed to adopt the OpenCDMS Project.
+RES-OWIS The Steering Committee agreed to adopt the OpenCDMS Project.

 - JT - happy to act as the Association representative until PMC is formed
 - RGr - shall we agree that PMC formation timescale, September 2020?
 - SP - Agreed